 Until a committee triggers the electronic filing threshold, the Form 460 is filed in paper format only.
 Once the electronic filing requirements are triggered, all future statements filed by the candidate's controlled committees must be filed electronically, including statements filed by a local committee controlled by a state candidate.
-The Form 460 filed by state candidates is filed with: State candidates file the Form 460 with:
+State candidates file the Form 460 with:

-Secretary of State Political Reform Division 1500 11th Street, Room 495 Sacramento, CA 95814 Non-E-filers may fax a Form 460 that is 30 pages or less.
+Secretary of State

+Political Reform Division

+1500 11th Street, Room 495

+Sacramento, CA 95814

+Non-E-filers may fax a Form 460 that is 30 pages or less.
 However, the paper Form 460, with a wet signature, must be mailed or personally delivered within 24 hours of the filing deadline.